Skip to Content

 Then it gets topped by a gloriously spiced and perfectly cooked duck breast.

 The duck is cooked using the cold pan method to render out the fat and deliver perfectly crispy skin.
-It is a method you can see in a video on my duck with orange sauce recipe.
+It is a method you can see in a video on my duck with orange sauce and balsamic and honey glazed duck breast recipes.

 And if this Indian duck curry is as much your mojo as it is mine, then you must check out my Thai duck curry.